 - *There's a 100 Baht fee to enter the garden, which is highly recommended.

-Come for stacked rainbow layer cakes, eggs benedict, Italian sodas, smoothies, matcha cakes, and more, all taken in with some spectacular views.
+Come for stacked rainbow layer cakes, eggs benedict, Italian sodas, pizza, smoothies, matcha cakes, desserts so pretty you won't want to eat them, and more, all taken in with some spectacular views.
 There's bar seating outside, where you can gaze at the overlook and thick swirling clouds — so gorgeous.
+Oh, and of course you have to take a photo by the Pino Latte sign.
+It's basically mandatory.

 - Address: 232 Moo 5, Khaem Son 67280, Thailand